vdchoi/theratcave.github.io/_pages/about.md

 #### Welcome to Kotatsu! ####

-Kotatsu is an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and play games together!
+We are an inclusive and tight-knit gaming server, that hosts a safe community for our members to meet new friends and game together!

 Come join our [Discord Server]!

 [Discord Server]: {{ site.discord }}

 ##### Perks #####
-- REGULAR DISCORD NITRO GIVEAWAYS!
+- Regular Nitro-backed Talent Shows with on our Stage Channel
+- Monthly Nitro-backed Events for cooking, drawing, and more!
 - Level 3 Server Nitro Boosted perks
-- Daily gaming lobbies run by admins and hosts that cater to skill level
+- Daily gaming lobbies run by hosts that cater to skill level
-- Daily Anime and Gaming events (Group Anime nights + game invites/streams)
-- 250+ emotes including Crewmate/Imposter emotes
+- 350+ emotes including Crewmate/Imposter emotes
-- Active gamers (Among Us, Minecraft, Mobile Legends, Fall Guys, etc.)
+- Active gamers (Among Us, Minecraft, Wild Rift, Valorant, Roblox, etc.)
-- Active admins, moderators, and lobby hosts
+- Active server owner, admins, and staff
+- Premium Bots (Groovy, Apollo, Maki, TicketTool, etc)
 - Self-Roles
 - Extremely active, friendly, and growing community
-- Monthly server updates!
+- Regular server updates!
 - Open to suggestions from all members

 <img style="text-align: center" src="{{site.baseurl}}/img/KotatsuWelcome.png" height="200">